 SERS provides retirement, disability and death benefits.
 Retirement benefits are determined as two percent of the member's average final compensation (AFC) times the member's years of service for Plan 2 and one percent of AFC for Plan 3.
 The AFC is the monthly average of the member's 60 highest-paid consecutive service months before retirement, termination or death.
 There is no cap on years of service credit.
 Members are eligible for retirement with a full benefit at 65 with at least five years of service credit.
 Retirement before age 65 is considered an early retirement.
-SERS members, who have at least 20 years of service credit and are 55 years of age or older, are eligible for early retirement with a reduced benefit.

-The benefit is reduced by a factor that varies according to age, for each year before age 65.
-SERS members who have 30 or more years of service credit and are at least 55 years old can retire under one of two provisions, if hired prior to May 2, 2013: With a benefit that is reduced by three percent for each year before age 65; or with a benefit that has a smaller (or no) reduction (depending on age) that imposes stricter return-to-work rules.
+SERS members, who have at least 20 years of service credit and are 55 years of age or older, are eligible for early retirement with a reduced benefit year before age 65; or with a benefit that has a smaller (or no) reduction (depending on age) that imposes stricter return-to-work rules.
 SERS members hired on or after May 1, 2013, have the option to retire early by accepting a reduction of five percent for each year of retirement before age 65.
 This option is available only to those who are age 55 or older and have at least 30 years of service.
+SERS retirement benefits are also actuarially reduced to reflect the choice of a survivor benefit.
+Other benefits include duty and non-duty disability payments, a cost- of-living allowance (based on the Consumer Price Index), capped at three percent annually and a one-time duty-related death benefit, if found eligible by the Department of Labor and Industries.

+The benefit is reduced by a factor that varies according to age, for each year before age 65.
+SERS members who have 30 or more years of service credit and are at least 55 years old can retire under one of two provisions, if hired prior to May 2, 2013: With a benefit that is reduced by three percent for each